-They should also be aware that they must report any suspected or alleged cases to CMI immediately.
-On receipt of any suspected or alleged malpractice or maladministration at a Centre, CMI will apply an immediate Level 3 sanction in line with its Sanctions Policy to stop Learner registrations and certifications, where appropriate.
-This action is taken to prevent any possibility of an Adverse Effect and will remain in place until the outcome of the investigation is known.
+Step 2 - On receipt of any report of suspected or alleged malpractice or maladministration at a Centre, the CMI ABST will apply an immediate Level 3 sanction in line with its Sanctions Policy to stop Learner registrations and certifications, where appropriate.
+This action is taken to prevent any possibility of an Adverse Effect and will remain in place until the outcome of the investigation is known or unless directed by the Senior Quality Managers.